 MM: I knew most everyone involved in the production prior to rehearsal having been in shows with many of them before.
 I am thrilled that I am able to work with many of these friends again that I don’t normally see during the Fall and Spring.

 Q: What has been your favorite moment from rehearsals?

 MM: My favorite moment of rehearsal hasn’t occurred yet, but it will when we (the ensemble) successfully repeat the King during his chant at the end of Act One.

 Q: What is your favorite line or song from the show?

 Q: Are there people in your life who have never seen you on stage?
-What do you think will surprise them?

 Q: At what age did you first know you wanted to act?